 As an extension activity, students could find reflex and straight angles.

-I have, Who Has?
+Play I Have, Who Has?
 Angles Game

+The student who has the sentence “I am the starter” begins the game by standing up and reading their card.
 Once they have read their clue, the student that has the matching complementary or supplementary angle on their card stands up and reads what is on their card.